ovh/docs/pages/platform/ai/ecosystem_02_lettria_models/guide.en-gb.md

 The API uses algorithms to interpret human emotions from text, enabling the extraction of valuable insights to enrich your applications.
 It supports sentiment analysis behind customer reviews and social media content, brand reputation monitoring, market research sentiment analysis, and chatbot interaction optimization.

-The API's user-friendly design simplifies its integration into your applications, making it compatible with existing software, CRM systems, and various platforms.
+The API's user-friendly design simplifies its integration into your applications, making it compatible with existing softwares, CRM systems and various platforms.
 This allows for the extraction of real-time emotional insights for data-driven decision making.

-The Emotion Analysis API is an effective solution for businesses looking to enhance customer satisfaction, social media managers seeking public sentiment understanding, or developers aiming to improve user experiences.
+The Emotion Analysis API is an effective solution for businesses looking to enhance customer satisfaction, for social media managers seeking public sentiment understanding, or for developers aiming to improve user experiences.

 ### How emotion analysis works?